rust-stuco/lectures/week5/slides.md

 At the beginning of this course, we learned the Commandments of Rust...

-#### Rules of Ownership

-- Each value in Rust has an _owner_
-- A value can only have one owner at a time
-- When the owner goes out of scope, the value will be _dropped_

----

-# The Rules

-At the beginning of this course, we learned the Commandments of Rust...

 #### Rules of Borrowing
 * Cannot access both a mutable and an immutable reference to the same object
 * At any given time, may have either one mutable reference, or any number of immutable references